 Then about two thousand three hundred years ago Aristotle used some clever reasoning to argue that the world was a sphere.
 This would have been contrary to reality as understood by those alive at the time.

 Even after the shape of the Earth was established it was still the intuitive reality that Earth was at the centre of the everything.
-The stars and planets at this point understood to be nothing more than lights in the sky, revolving around the earth on a celestial sphere.
+The stars and planets at this point understood to be nothing more than lights in the sky, orbiting the earth on a celestial sphere.

 Then along came Galileo and used the invention of the telescope to observe the night sky.
-And in doing so he discovered that contrary to Orthodox understanding of reality that not everything went around the Earth.
+In doing so he discovered that contrary to Orthodox understanding of reality that not everything went around the Earth.
 There were moons orbiting Jupiter.
 And so this meant that the Earth could orbit the Sun.
 And so our intuition about reality and our place in the universe had failed again.

 After the turn of the twentieth century Einstein determined that the speed of light was a constant, and in the process determined our intuitive view of relative velocities was wrong.
 If you have one spacecraft moving toward Earth at two thirds the speed of light, and another spacecraft traveling toward Earth from the opposite direction also at two thirds the speed of light their total relative velocity does not exceed the speed of light.
 Space and time is warped.

 The reality of solid objects evaporated when Rutherford and Bohr discovered how atoms are constructed, with electrons and their interactions primarily responsible for all the characteristics of the elements.
 There is no solidity, just the electric fields of electrons and interactions with photons.

 Along with our understanding of elemental particles comes the realization that there might be multiple universes.
 There might be countless other versions of you, each having taken a slightly different course in life, all as real as you are sitting here today.